datalad-handbook/book/docs/glossary.rst

    https
       Hypertext Transfer Protocol Secure; A protocol for file transfer over a network.

+   logging
+      Automatic protocol creation of software processes, for example in order to gain insights into errors.

    master
       Git concept: The default :term:`branch` in a dataset.